+e) the nature, extent and limitations of any guarantee attaching to the product and the name of the ultimate provider of any guarantee.
-- e) the nature, extent and limitations of any guarantee attaching to the product and the name of the ultimate provider of any guarantee. - 4.66 A product producer of a tracker bond must produce and issue a "Key Features Document" of a type referred to in Appendix A to this Code to any intermediary that offers that tracker bond to consumers.
-Where the information required by the Key Features Document is already provided to the consumer under the Life Assurance (Provision of Information) Regulations 2001 or any other regulations made under Section 43D of the Insurance Act 1989 requiring the provision of information to consumers regarding life assurance policies, the regulated entity is not obliged to include that information in the Key Features Document. - 4.67 A regulated entity must provide a consumer with a Key Features Document before the consumer signs an application form for a tracker bond. - 4.68 A product producer of a tracker bond must produce and issue a document, within three business days of the start of the tracker bond, to any consumer to whom it has sold its tracker bond or to any intermediary that has sold its tracker bond setting out: - a) the name(s) and address(es) of the consumer(s); - b) the date of investment; - c) the amount of the investment; - d) the date or dates on which the minimum payment is payable; - e) disclosure of the make up of the investment, if the make up differs from that shown in the Key Features Document prepared in accordance with Provision 4.66; - f) the date the investment will mature; and - g) if a consumer has the right to cancel the tracker bond within a certain period of time from the sale, the cooling off period of [Insert number] days starts from [insert date: the commencement of the investment date/date of receipt of policy document].

-The intermediary must, within three business days of receiving this document, provide it to the consumer(s) who purchased the tracker bond.

-- 4.69 Where a regulated entity offers a consumer the facility to borrow funds to invest in a tracker bond, the regulated entity must give the consumer an illustration showing: - a) the year-by-year and total interest payments the consumer is likely to have to pay in respect of the funds borrowed to invest in the tracker bond, until the date the product matures; - i) for this purpose only the fixed interest rate offered by the lender for the period to the date of the promised payment under the tracker bond must be used.

-- ii) where the lender does not offer a fixed interest rate over this period, an equivalent open market fixed interest rate should be used for this purpose. - b) the compound annual rate equivalent of the promised payment under the relevant tracker bond must be shown prominently; and - c) the difference between the promised payment under the tracker bond and the total projected outgoings of the consumer (i.e. interest payments related to the funds borrowed to invest, any capital repayments related to such borrowings and any capital investment by the consumer other than the borrowed funds) over the period to the date of promised payment under the tracker bond. - 4.70 Prior to offering, arranging or recommending a tracker bond, where relevant, the product producer of a tracker bond must explain to the consumer in writing that the consumer's return will be capped/limited and that the product producer and / or a third party will retain the excess of earnings over that cap/limit. - 4.71 Before offering, arranging or recommending a Personal Retirement Savings Account ('PRSA'), a regulated entity must provide the consumer with the information set out in Appendix B to this Code.
-Where a non-standard PRSA is offered or recommended to a consumer the regulated entity must complete the declaration set out in Appendix C to this Code.
+- 4.50 A product producer of a tracker bond must produce and issue a "Key Features Document" of a type referred to in Appendix A to this Code to any intermediary that offers that tracker bond to consumers.
+Where the information required by the Key Features Document is otherwise already provided to the consumer as required under the Life Assurance (Provision of Information) Regulations 2001 or any other regulations made under Section 43D of the Insurance Act 1989 requiring the provision of information to consumers regarding life assurance policies, the regulated entity is not obliged to include that information in the Key Features Document. - 4.51 A regulated entity must provide a consumer with a Key Features Document prior to the consumer signing an application form for a tracker bond.
+Where relevant, the Key Features Document must explain to the consumer that the consumer's return on his or her investment will be capped/limited. - 4.52 Where a regulated entity offers a consumer the facility to borrow funds to invest in a tracker bond, the regulated entity must give the consumer an illustration showing: - a) the year-by-year and total interest payments the consumer is likely to have to pay in respect of the funds borrowed to invest in the tracker bond, until the date the product matures; - for this purpose only, the fixed interest rate offered by the lender for the period to the date of the promised payment under the tracker bond, must be used. - ii) where the lender does not offer a fixed interest rate over this period, an equivalent open market fixed interest rate should be used for this purpose. - b) the equivalent compound annual rate of the promised payment under the relevant tracker bond must be shown prominently; and - c) the difference between the promised payment under the tracker bond and the total projected outgoings of the consumer (i.e. interest payments related to the funds borrowed to invest, any capital repayments related to such borrowings and any capital investment by the consumer other than the borrowed funds) over the period to the date of promised payment under the tracker bond. - 4.53 Prior to offering, recommending, arranging or providing a Personal Retirement Savings Account (PRSA), a regulated entity must provide a consumer with the information set out in Appendix B to this Code.
+Where a non-standard PRSA is offered or recommended to a consumer the regulated entity must also complete the declaration set out in Appendix C to this Code.